KikeM/vinyasa/README.md

 - **History Tracking**: Keep a record of script execution sequences.
 - **Clear Cache and History**: Easily clear cached data and execution history.

-Certainly!
-Here's an additional section for the README, explaining the origin of the name and detailing the caching mechanism:

 ## Origin of the Name

 The name "Vinyasa" is inspired by the concept of Vinyasa in yoga,